Screening Coverage Indicators

 ^ A high-performance test refers to a test with performance characteristics at least as good as an HPV test.

-Percentage of eligible women aged 35-39 years with at least one HPV test, and aged 45-49 years with at least one HPV test plus one earlier screening test, as at 31st December 2021
+Percentage of eligible women aged 35-39 years with at least one HPV test, as of 31st December 2024

 SES Group 1 = most disadvantaged areas; SES Group 5 = least disadvantaged areas.